TheLeeLab/3D-printing/README.md

 * Nikon emission filter holder for 1 filters
 * Nikon emission filter holder for 3 filters
 * _More to come ..._

+The designs have been tested with a Nikon Eclipse Ti-U.